 The newest AirPods have improved audio for FaceTime calls, Spatial Audio, low distortion driver, powerful bass, crisp high frequencies, sweat/water resistance, new contoured design, and adaptive EQ like AirPods Pro for the best audio experience.

 They sound better than ever

 AirPods (3rd generation) have a custom driver and high dynamic range amplifier for powerful bass and crisp, clean high frequencies.
 The new AirPods have AAC-ELD, a speech code that brings HD voice quality plus an acoustic mesh over the microphone for better call quality.

 Adaptive EQ, spatial audio, Dolby Atmos give you a theater-life three-dimensional experience listening experience.
 These features plus the head-tracking will make you feel like you're in the same room as people on your FaceTime call.

 AirPod Pro-style design

-So, if the AirPods 3 are getting an AirPods Pro-style redesign, are they also get AirPods Pro-style ANC?
-According to recent rumors, no, ANC will remain AirPods Pro-only for now.
+So, if the AirPods 3 are getting an AirPods Pro-style redesign, are they also get AirPods Pro-style Active Noise Cancellation?
+No, ANC will remain AirPods Pro-only for now.

 It's easy to see why.
-ANC is still often used as a premium feature in many headphones, and if Apple plans on keeping the AirPods Pro around, it's likely that the company will keep that feature for the higher-end models.
+ANC is still often used as a premium feature in many headphones, so the company is keeping that feature for the higher-end models.